jumson/criticalis/README.md

 # criticalis
 The purpose of this project is to create a platform to enable everyone to contribute to the improvement of popular works in the public domain.

+This project will use a favorite text of mine as the initial "subject."
+"The Treasury of David" is an original exposition and commentary on the book of Psalms by C. H. Spurgeon, composed in seven volumes, published in the late 19th century.

 ## Kinds of Improvements
 ### Corrections
 Specifically, the correcting of older works where a computer generated version (using Optical Character Recognition) may have made mistakes due to peculiarities in language and printing styles.